 This traveler got this trip by starting with this questionnaire.
 For a safe, smart, extraordinary trip, go to The WOW List, find the best destination specialist for you, then click his/her CONTACT button to reach Wendy’s questionnaire.

-Who wouldn’t want to be in the Tahitian Islands right now?
-Not only do you get overwater bungalows, tropical views, and turquoise water, but you also get the reassurance that every traveler has arrived coronavirus-free, thanks to the country’s requirement of two Covid tests: a pre-trip RT-PCR test conducted in person within three days of your flight, and another self-administered test four days after arrival.
+Not only were they surrounded by the tropical beauty of the islands but they also had the reassurance that every traveler arrived coronavirus-free, thanks to the country’s requirement of two Covid tests: a pre-trip RT-PCR test conducted in person within three days of your flight, and another self-administered test four days after arrival.

-And that’s why reader Jeff Goble’s getaway to French Polynesia was the only international trip he didn’t have to cancel this year.
-With his work trips to Zambia and a milestone birthday celebration in Italy on hold, he was able to escape to Bora Bora with his wife in September.
+In fact, Mr. Goble’s getaway to French Polynesia was the only international trip he didn’t have to cancel during the pandemic—his work trips to Zambia and a milestone birthday celebration in Italy were all on hold.

 The couple planned the trip through Kleon Howe, a French Polynesia specialist on Wendy’s WOW List of Trusted Travel Experts.
 “Kleon prepared us so well.
 Any concern we might have had, he alleviated,” said Mr. Goble from his home in Scottsdale, Arizona.
 They spent eight nights at the St. Regis Bora Bora (their pick) and another six at The Brando on the private island of Tetiaroa (Kleon’s suggestion).
 We couldn’t wait to hear about their experiences and live vicariously through their photos, especially because come May 1, the islands will reopen again to American travelers after a short pause for safety this winter.

 Why did you pick French Polynesia?